Burnett01/rsync-deployments/README.md

 - `remote_key`* - The remote ssh key

+- `remote_key_pass` - The remote ssh key passphrase (if any)

 ``* = Required``

-## Required secret
+## Required secret(s)

-This action needs a `DEPLOY_KEY` secret variable.
-This should be the private key part of a ssh key pair.
+This action needs a secret variable for the ssh private key of your ssh key pair.
 The public key part should be added to the authorized_keys file on the server that receives the deployment.
-This should be set in the Github secrets section and then referenced as the  `remote_key` input.
+The secret variable should be set in the Github secrets section of your org/repo and then referenced as the  `remote_key` input.

+For simplicity, we are using `DEPLOY_*` as the secret variables throughout the examples.

 ## Example usage